rithmschool/intermediate_javascript/unit-01/03-testing-javascript.md

 `chai` - this is our expectation/assertion library. `chai` provides additional ways for you to write tests; in particular, it lets you write tests so that they are quite straightforward to read.
 This isn't a necessary tool to use if you're writing tests with `mocha`, but you'll very often see them paired together.
 For now, you can simply think of `chai` as a way to enhance your tests and make them more readable.
 You can read more about `chai` [here](http://chaijs.com/).

 When we write our tests, there are a few functions that we'll be using quite frequently.
-Here are three of the most important onces:
+Here are three of the most important ones:

 `describe` - this function is given to us by `mocha` and it is what we use to organize our tests.
 You can think of a `describe` function like talking to someone and telling them "let me describe ____ to you."
 Very often when you're writing unit tests, you'll have one `describe` block per function you're testing (this will make more sense once you've seen some examples).